John Lee, MD | (605) 328-8200

 Dr. Lee received his formal undergraduate education at Stanford University and then went on to be clinically trained at the University of Iowa ENT residency program, which was ranked number 2 in the U.S. for 10 years.
 Dr. Lee was also a professor at the University of Iowa where he published over 20 articles and book chapters.
 He is experienced in sub-specialized surgical care for head and neck cancer patients and is a National Cancer Institute Cancer Center member.
 Click here to read Dr. Lee's most recent study, "Identical but Different: Mechanism of Cancer Development and Response to Treatment for Human Papillomavirus-Related and Non-Related Squamous Cell Cancer of the Head and Neck."

-Dr. Lee is a member of the American College of Surgeons and American Head and Neck Surgeons.
+Dr. Lee is a member of the American College of Surgeons (FACS) and the American Head and Neck Surgeons.